NitinSomisetty/SDN-based-path-tracing-tool/README.md

 - **Flow rules**: (match, action) pairs installed on switches
 - **Path tracing**: logging each switch a packet traverses
 - **OpenFlow 1.3**: the protocol between controller and switches

+## Core SDN Theory

+### Control Plane vs Data Plane
+- **Data plane** (switches): forwards packets
+- **Control plane** (Ryu): decides policy and installs rules

+### OpenFlow Rule Priority Model
+- Higher priority rules win over lower priority rules
+- In this project:
+  - `priority=10`: policy drop rules (H2↔H4)
+  - `priority=1`: learned forwarding rules
+  - `priority=0`: table-miss rule to controller

+### Why `packet_in` Occurs
+When a packet does not match existing entries, switch sends `packet_in` to controller.
+Controller then learns source location, decides output, and installs a flow for future packets.

+### Path Tracing Logic
+Each flow is tracked by `(src_mac, dst_mac)`.
+As packets move, switch visits are logged and printed as a path when destination is reached.

+## Limitations and Future Improvements

+Current limitations:
+- Path tracing is event/log based, not packet-capture level
+- Static topology (3 switches, 4 hosts)
+- Blocking policy is preconfigured by MAC pair

+Future improvements:
+- Dynamic shortest-path routing from discovered topology
+- Dashboard/REST API for real-time path visualization
+- Export traces to CSV/JSON
+- Add unit/integration tests for controller behavior

 ## File Structure
 ```